fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>volume</code> option allows you to adjust the volume of the speech.
+                The <code>volume</code> attribute allows you to adjust the volume of the speech.
 This is a float value between 0 and 1.
             </td>
         </tr>
         <tr>